How to Look Taller Using a Column of Colour

 Imogen,

 Would you consider addressing the best way to create a column of color with some examples?
 I try to dress this way and wear mostly dark wash denim or black ponte knit pants.
 I would like to expand the my choices on the top.
 A bit more color and some shoe/ boot options.
 I get very boring and neutral on the top with my gray, black, navy palate.
-As autumn and winter loom I would like to add some rich color to my wardrobe and still keep that vertical line connected.
+As autumn and winter loom I would like to add some rich color to my wardrobe and still keep that vertical mine connected.
 Thank you for any suggestions.

 For someone who is petite, a column of colour (that’s wearing similar colours head to toe) is a really great way of elongating your body and making it appear longer.
 Each time we change colour (from shoe to hem, top to bottom) we shorten (and widen) our bodies.
 Petite women have even more need to create the column as their canvas is smaller, too many details will overwhelm their smaller frame.